IntentArchitect/Docs/articles/module-building/templates-general/tutorial-create-a-template/04-create-a-files-per-model-template/create-a-files-per-model-template.md

 First, to access the `Domain` types so that we can configure our Template correctly, we must install metadata from the `Intent.Modelers.Domain` Module into our Module Builder.

-1. Open the `MyModules` Application in Intent Architect.
+1. Right click on the `MyModules` Application in Intent Architect, and select `Manage Modules`.
-2. Navigate to the `Modules` tab.
-3. Ensure that the `All` option in the repository drop-down is selected.
+2. Ensure that the `All` option in the repository drop-down is selected.
-4. Search for the `Intent.Modelers.Domain` Module.
+3. Search for the `Intent.Modelers.Domain` Module.
-5. In the Module details pane, expand the `Options` and check the `Install metadata only` checkbox.
+4. In the Module details pane, expand the `Options` and check the `Install metadata only` checkbox.

     > [!NOTE]
     > By selecting the `Install Metadata only` option, Intent Architect will not install the Designer.
 This feature is typically used in the Module Builder.
     >
     > [!NOTE]
     > A Software Factory Execution minimized in the background might trigger upon installation (which can be safely ignored for now).
-6. Click `Install` to install the Module.
+5. Click `Install` to install the Module.

 [!Video-Loop videos/modules-install-domain-metadata-only.mp4]